microsoft/Elastic-Silicon-Interconnect/docs/concepts/software_api.md

 *More on this to be written.*

-Thanks to HLI's types, software APIs can be automatically generated.
+Thanks to HLI's types, typed, design-dependent software APIs can be automatically generated.
 Said APIs would be mostly independent of the transport mechanism (PCIe, network, etc.) used to communicate with the silicon.
 The same API could even drive a simulation of the HLI system.

 Said APIs would need to ensure that the software is talking to the correct hardware.
 There are several possible approaches: